24i/vigour_concurrent-task/README.md

 ## Usage

 Below is an example of 5 tasks with 2 steps to execute for each.
+Each step has a `run` method which returns an aborting function.
+If step is not resolved or rejected in time, it will be aborted with an emit error.

 ```js
   const concurrent('concurrent-task')